probmods/probmods2/chapters/appendix-js-basics.md

 # Mathematical functions and constants

-JavaScript has a built-in object with properties and methods for mathematical constants and functions. ("Objects" will be described in more detail below.)
+JavaScript has a built-in "Math" object with properties and methods for mathematical constants and functions. ("Objects" will be described in more detail below.)

 For example, to write: $$ 3^2 $$